 you drink alcohol daily;

-you have taken disulfiram (Antabuse) in the past 14 days; or
+you took disulfiram (Antabuse) within the past 14 days; or

-To make sure Pylera is safe for you, tell your doctor if you have:
+To make sure Pylera is safe for you, tell your doctor if you have ever had:

 a blood cell disorder; or

 any type of infection.

 Metronidazole has caused cancer in animal studies.
 It is not known whether this would occur in humans taking Pylera.
 Ask your doctor about your risk.

 Do not use Pylera if you are pregnant.
 Tetracycline can cause permanent tooth discoloration and affect growth in the baby.

 Pylera can make birth control pills less effective.
 Ask your doctor about other birth control options such as an injection, implant, skin patch, vaginal ring, condom, diaphragm, cervical cap, or contraceptive sponge.

 You should not breastfeed within 2 days after using Pylera.
 If you use a breast pump during this time, throw out any milk you collect.
 Do not feed it to your baby.